Friday, 12 December 2025

 When I first moved to the UK over 16 years ago, I believed the ultimate goal was home ownership.
 That’s what everyone talked about, the mortgage, the deposit, the postcode.
 It felt like the universal benchmark of success.
 And yes, owning a home is a milestone, a symbol of stability.
 But over time, I realised something deeper: the real English dream is freedom and for many of us, that comes through entrepreneurship.

 I’ve met women who returned from maternity leave with a fire to do something different not just for themselves, but for their families.
 One woman I mentored had spent years in a support role, always told she was “too soft” for leadership.
-After a few months of coaching and confidence-building, she transitioned into a QA lead role and now mentors others herself.
+After a few months of coaching and confidence-building, she transitioned into a QA lead role and now mentors others.
 That’s entrepreneurship not just in title, but in mindset.

 I’ve seen professionals stuck in roles that didn’t value their voice, their ideas, or their potential.
 And I’ve been there myself, navigating the corporate maze, wondering if there’s more.
 The turning point came when I stopped asking, “What’s the next promotion?” and started asking, “What impact do I want to make?”